AY2324S1-CS2103T-T08-2/CS2101/docs/UserGuide.md

 #### Filter (equivalent to [`filter` command](#filter-contacts-list-filter-by-field-with-term))

-You can click on a contact's tag, course, graduation, or specialisation to view all contacts with the same tag/course/graduation/specialisation.
+You can click on a contact's tag, course, graduation, or specialisation to **view all contacts** with the **same** tag/course/graduation/specialisation.

 #### Open link (equivalent to [`open` command](#open-a-contacts-link-open-index-index-link-index))

-You can click on a contact's link to open the link in your web browser.
+You can click on a contact's link to **open the link** in your web browser.

 #### Email contact (equivalent to [`email` command](#send-email-to-a-contacts-email-address-email-index-index-email-index))

-You can click on a contact's email address to email them.
+You can click on a contact's email address to **draft an email** to the contact.

 [Table of Contents](#table-of-contents)